 YACHT CHARTER VACATION FAQS

-At Epic Yacht Charters we strive to exceed your expectations.
+We strive to exceed your expectations.
 More questions?
-Let us know how we can help you please.
+Let us know how we can help you, please.

 The British Virgin Islands require a valid passport.
-US citizens do not need visas to travel to The BVI.
-Non-US citizens should check requirements for entry to the US if traveling through the USVI and BVI.
+Please check for visa requirements if you are a US citizen.
+Non-US citizens should check the requirements for entry to the US Virgin Islands if traveling through the USVI and BVI.
 You’ll find BVI tourism board information here.

 There is no bad time to go to the Caribbean.
 Temperatures range from 75-85 degrees Fahrenheit.
 Winds are slightly higher in the winter months.
 You can expect slightly higher rates during holiday weeks, and anchorages are busier.
 Generally, Thanksgiving through Easter is considered the high season.
 New Years’ charters are booked up to 18 months in advance.

+Yes.
 All yachts have VHF radios and cell phones.
-Most modern yachts now have wifi onboard for guest use.
+Most yachts have WiFi onboard for guests’ use.
+Set your phone to not roam and activate WiFi calling, unless you are in the US Virgin Islands.
 Please check your cell phone provider to see about roaming charges on your phone plan.

-Your private yacht chef caters to most special diets, you send your preference request, and she plans a menu.
+Your private yacht chef caters to most special diets and allergies.
+Send your preference request (provided in an email) and the chef plans a menu.
 It is not uncommon to have several special diets on one charter.
 If this is a need, Epic Yacht Charters will inquire with yachts during the search process and discuss it with the chef.

 ABSOLUTELY!
 A yacht vacation is great for families.
 Children have a blast snorkeling, running on the beach with water toys, and swimming.
 Just bear in mind that the crew cannot take responsibility for the children’s welfare, and young children will need to be supervised.
 Some yachts have age requirements for children.
 We will check with the yacht’s crew before booking.